svlentink/life-planner/HOWTO.md

 Search for `TODO THIS NOT NOT IMPLEMENTED YET` in the example.

-NOTE: this values aspect fits in the lower right of the ACT matrix.
+NOTE: the values aspect fits in the lower right of the ACT matrix.

+### TODO fearsetting template

+What internal stuff (in your head) is getting in the way, holding you down? (fear, anger, sadness)

+NOTE: this aspect fits in the lower left of the ACT matrix.

 ### TODO

+What behaviors are detremental? (drugs, tv, no sleep)

+NOTE: this aspect fits in the upper left of the ACT matrix.

+### Behaviors

+NOTE: this aspect fits in the upper right of the ACT matrix.